 Often, people are diagnosed with asthma first.
 This is because wheezing is also a symptom of asthma.
 Also, people who have AAT deficiency respond well to asthma medicines.
 Some people can develop symptoms of COPD.

 Some people who have AAT deficiency may have liver damage.
-Signs of liver damage includeand swelling in your legs.
+Signs of liver damage include and swelling in the legs.
 Rarely, AAT deficiency can cause skin problems, such as painful lumps or patches.

 How is it diagnosed?

-Your doctor may test you for AAT deficiency if you have relatives who have AAT deficiency or a lung or liver disease or after you develop a lung or liver disease that is related to the condition.
+Your healthcare provider may test you for AAT deficiency if you have relatives who have AAT deficiency or a lung or liver disease or after you develop a lung or liver disease that is related to the condition.

 - A blood test can check the level of AAT protein in your blood.
 If the level is lower than normal, it is likely that you have AAT deficiency.

 - A genetic test is the most certain way to check for AAT deficiency and should be done to confirm the results of the blood test and find the mutation in the AAT gene.
 A genetic counselor can help you understand what to expect from a genetic test and what your results mean.

 - A pulmonary test to see how well your lungs are working may be recommended by your healthcare provider if you have COPD related to AAT deficiency.

 There is no cure for AAT deficiency, but there are treatments to slow the lung damage it causes.
 If you have emphysema and AAT, standard COPD treatments — bronchodilators, inhaled steroids, antibiotics, oral corticosteroids, regular vaccinations, pulmonary rehabilitation, oxygen therapy, and (for severe cases) surgery — may be given.